 By Meghan Hall

-Google’s expansion beyond its home base of Mountain View continues with the tech company’s purchase of two additional office building in North San José for $154.5 million, according to Santa Clara public documents referenced in a report by the San Jose Mercury News.
+Google’s expansion beyond its home base of Mountain View continues with the tech company’s purchase of two additional office building in North San José for $154.5 million, according to Santa Clara public documents.
 Located at 4300 and 4400 North First Street, the buildings are both three stories and have a combined total of 377,000 square feet, meaning that Google paid roughly $410 per square foot for the properties.
 The offices have the potential to house between 1,800 and 2,000 employees.
-The transaction, according to the report, was all-cash.
+The transaction was all-cash.

 According to public documents, the property last changed hands in 2007, when Washington, DC-based The Carlyle Group purchased the property.
 Harmonic, a telecommunications developer, also currently occupies space at 4300 North First Street.
 More recently, The Carlyle Group procured a five-year floating rate loan in August 2017 to refinance the property for $84.78 million; Holliday Fenolgio Folwer, L.P.
 (HFF) worked on behalf of The Carlyle Group to secure the deal, according to a statement from the firm.